Free Xbox Titles For March Games With Gold Features ‘Borderlands 2’ And ‘Evolve’

 The Games with Gold program for Xbox LIVE subscribers will truck on through the month of March with a new collection of four free titles for the Xbox One and Xbox 360.
-Once again, a pair of smaller indie-style titles are paired up with AAA releases Evolve and Borderlands 2.
+Once again, two smaller, indie-style titles are paired up with AAA releases Evolve and Borderlands 2.

 The month of March opens up with the psychological horror game Layers of Fear for the Xbox One plus the co-op hit, Borderlands 2 for both the current-gen console and Xbox 360.
 The former will be available as a free download for the entirety of the month while the latter will only be available through March 15.